amikulaa/amikulaa/README.md

 - **GitHub Repository:** [Link to the project repository]
 - **Live Demo:** [If applicable, link to a live demo]

-## Contributions

-I'm currently not listing any specific contributions to open-source projects.

 ## Get in Touch